slds-lmu/i2dl/content/chapters/01_intro/_index.md

 ---
 title: "Topic 1: Introduction"
 ---
-In this chapter, we give brief introduction about representation learning, single neurons, the XOR problem and single, hidden layer as well as multi-layer neural networks.
+In this chapter, we give brief introduction about representation learning, single neurons, the XOR problem and single, hidden layers as well as multi-layer neural networks.
 Moreover, we discuss multi-class classification, matrix notation and universal approximation.